Springsteen: Deliver Me from Nowhere: Release

 Springsteen: Deliver Me from Nowhere had its world premiere at the 52nd Telluride Film Festival on August 29, 2025, and was released theatrically by 20th Century Studios on October 24, 2025.

+Home media

+Springsteen: Deliver Me From Nowhere was released on digital platforms on December 23, 2025 and then released on 4K Ultra HD and on Blu-ray on January 20, 2026.

 Reception

+An advertisement on a bus for the film in Chatham, Kent, England.

 Box office

-As of 18 November 2025, Springsteen: Deliver Me from Nowhere has grossed $22 million in the United States and Canada, and $20 million in other territories, for a worldwide total of $43 million.
+Springsteen: Deliver Me from Nowhere has grossed $23 million in the United States and Canada and $22 million in other territories for a worldwide total of $45 million.

-In the United States and Canada, Deliver Me from Nowhere was released alongside Regretting You, Shelby Oaks and Chainsaw Man - The Movie: Reze Arc, and was projected to gross $9–11 million from 3,460 theaters in its opening weekend.
+In the United States and Canada, Deliver Me from Nowhere was released alongside Regretting You Shelby Oaks and Chainsaw Man - The Movie: Reze Arc and was projected to gross $9–11 million from 3,460 theaters in its opening weekend.
 It ended up debuting to $9.1 million, finishing in fourth.

 Critical response

 Deliver Me from Nowhere divided film critics.
-White's and Strong's performances received praise, but the film was criticized for the repetitive plot points and tropes of the musician biopics.
+White's and Strong's performances received praise but the film was criticized for the repetitive plot points and tropes of the musician biopics.
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 51 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.